ruth-naza/visual-music/README.md

 ## Functionalities
 ### Version 1.0
-* 2 pages:
+* Navigation:
   * landing page
+  * registration form
+  * sign in form
   * player page
-* ?API? streaming
 * Play/Stand-By
 * Export and download screen capture
 * One main theme for visual transcribe
-* No registration
+* User registration functionalities

 ### Version 2.0
 * New visual themes

-### Version 3.0
-* (User can upload audio files?)
+* User can upload other types of audio files?
-* (User can input live music?)
+* User can input live music?

 ## Release & Launch
 Visual Music is being built with the intention of releasing and maintaining the project in the real world.
 Therefore providing contributors with a great opportunity to expand on and learn new skills, being part of a project that can be included on resumes and showed off to friends, family and potential employers.

-Should be discussed and decided by the team in charge when constituted...
+A survey for team members is on the Trello board to discuss where and how the app should be released.
 * ZTM Discord
 * LinkedIn
 * ...